Download a PDF version: CASL Rules May 2018 Update

 Special Rule for U11 and U12:

 H.4.
+G.4.
 Poaching.
 Any person or any club or team which, through its responsible officers or representatives:

 If a game cannot be played because of poor field conditions directly related to the above items, the game may be rescheduled at the discretion of the CASL Scheduler; otherwise the HOME team will forfeit the game.
 In either case, the HOME team will be directly responsible for the referee fees for the unplayed game.

-In order to facilitate a thorough review of schedules, draft schedules may be posted on the CASL Website in advance of the coaches meeting.
+In order to facilitate a thorough reviews of schedules, draft schedules may be posted on the CASL Website in advance of the coaches meeting.

-The Coach who initiates the rescheduling of a game is responsible to:
+The Coach who initiates the rescheduling of the game is responsible to:

 It is the responsibility of the CASL Scheduler to:

 L.4.
+K.4.
 Games-Cancellations-Postponements.
 Soccer games are seldom canceled.
-Each team must report to the field scheduled unless notified by the CASL Scheduler that the game has been canceled prior to the game start time.
+Each team must report to the field scheduled unless notified by the CASL Scheduler that the game has been canceled prior to the start of the game.